 Figure 1.5: Output of a for loop at the command line

 Notice that in Python, the opening of the for loop is followed by a colon, and the body of the loop requires indentation.
 It's typical to use four spaces to indent a code block.
-Here, the for loop prints the values returned by the range() iterator, having repeatedly accessed them using the counter variable with the in keyword.Note
+Here, the for loop prints the values returned by the range() iterator, having repeatedly accessed them using the counter variable with the in keyword.

 Note